 - Make sure your credit score4 is exceptional.

 - Simply prove to your provider that you will be able to repay the mortgage.

 After reading the 5 factors, discuss with your partner to see if you qualify for an over-60 mortgage.
 Even taking care of your home and investing it in earlier life may bring your property value up and release more equity for you.

 Equity Release, Age & Mortgages

-The minimum age for equity release, where you gather funds against the value of your property, is 55.
+The minimum age criteria for equity release, where you gather funds against the value of your property, is 55.
 This is an excellent option if you want to help your children, pay university fees or save money for your retirement.